onaio/help/guides/form builder/_posts/2017-01-10-form-builder.md

 ![](/content/screenshots/formbuilder/form-builder-27.png)

-  * (Optional) Rename the group name to have a unique_id.
+  (Optional) Rename the group name to have a unique_id.
 Only letters, numbers and underscores are allowed (separate the words using underscores, spaces are not allowed).

    ![](/content/screenshots/formbuilder/form-builder-28.png)

-  * Select the appearance checkbox if you would like to have the questions  appear in the same screen.
+  Select the appearance checkbox if you would like to have the questions  appear in the same screen.

    ![](/content/screenshots/formbuilder/form-builder-29.png)

-* You can also add skip logic, refer to the earlier skip logic guide on how to do this.
+  You can also add a [skip logic](https://help.ona.io/guides/formbuilder/#skip-logic).

 ##### <a name="adding-removing-questions"></a>Adding or Removing Questions in a Group